py.test plugin to run BrowserStackLocal in background during the test session.

 And for boolean arguments (aka "flags") use one of the following formats:

---browserstack-local-argument onlyAutomate
+--browserstack-local-argument only-automate--browserstack-local-argument onlyAutomate

 No value must be presented!